 Next steps for exploring opportunity

-WDFW expects that a land donation would take several months to years given the ongoing community discussions, the time required to design and secure approval on TransAlta’s reclamation plan obligations from the Office of Surface Mining Reclamation and Enforcement, and the timing associated with TransAlta’s obligations for the reclamation work itself.
+WDFW expects that if a land donation were to take place, it would take several years given the ongoing community discussions, the time required to design and secure approval on TransAlta’s reclamation plan obligations from the Office of Surface Mining Reclamation and Enforcement, and the timing associated with TransAlta’s obligations for the reclamation work itself.
 WDFW assembled a technical team to evaluate the property and help form a revised reclamation plan that will increase habitat benefits.

 Proposed wildlife area concept

 With access to forest lands becoming much more limited in recent years, WDFW believes the new wildlife area would benefit public access, recreational opportunities, and the local economy.

 The portion of the Centralia mine property that could become a wildlife area covers 9,800 acres of diverse habitats that support a variety of fish and wildlife species, including elk, deer, salmon, amphibians, and waterfowl.

 The 6,500-acre land donation from TransAlta would not include any of the power plant footprint or the independently owned Industrial Park at TransAlta (IPAT) lands.